francofaa/hereticsSRD/dungeonturn.md

 Monster parts may also be used to craft items, in coordination with the referee and may require appropriate checks.
 Intelligence check against a DC equal to 10 + monster HD may be appropriate for harvesting.
 Harvesting requires knowledge and care when extracting things like venoms, horns, teeth, digestive acids, and so on.

+### Leaving the Dungeon

+Sometimes there is insufficient time to escape a dungeon to a safe location during a session.
+When it is necessary that a party be back in a safe place or back at a camp, as may be during an open table campaign, the characters may roll to return to a safe camp.

+> N.B.
+This is should only be used if the players do not have time or do not wish to play out their escape from the dungeon.

+The referee determines whether this is a **dangerous** or **arduous** journey.
+Players use their best skill to roll, describing how it helps their escape.

+DC = 10 + hour of travel + number of rooms from the exit of the dungeon, maximum of DC 20

+On a success, the characters return to camp.

+On a failure, the characters pay a cost:

+- Dangerous: 1d6 damage is inflicted for every 1 under the DC
+- Arduous: lose 1 item per 1 under the DC

+If a character is reduced to 0 flesh, they **die** or are left unconscious, suffering all of the effects of being reduced to 0.
+The referee picks what is dropped, starting with less valuable and less secure items, and working up to weapons, armor, spells, and magical items.

 ## Dungeon Hazard Die